 3) Focus On Consciousness Development

 The best thing that you can do is become a better person.
 The world needs people able to think and solve problems.
-This is good for you and the world.
+It’s good for you and the world.
 So, focus on developing and developing your awareness.
 Find tools to enhance your ability to learn and to think critically.
 Find teachers that show ways to expand your awareness and investigate higher states.
 Don’t fall into the trap of becoming a follower.

 Create your path.
 All you need are tools, not faith and belief.
 You can have confidence in the time-tested tools of spiritual exploration.